DevIgork/BookStore/README.md

 ```code
   GET "/api/books"
 ```
-return all books in database
+return all books from database

 *************************